Riots, escapes and pepper spray: Virus hits juvenile centers

-Nicole Hingle wasn’t surprised when the call came.
+(AP) – Nicole Hingle wasn’t surprised when the call came.
 Frustrations had been building inside juvenile detention centers nationwide as the number of coronavirus cases continued to climb.
-Now, her 17-year-old son Jace, was on the phone telling her around 40 kids had rioted at his facility in Louisiana — the same state where more than a dozen youths escaped during two breakouts at another site this month.
+Now, her 17-year-old son Jace, was on the phone telling her around 40 kids had rioted at his facility in Louisiana.

 Hingle said her son described whirring helicopters above the Bridge City facility just outside New Orleans.
 Juveniles kicked down their doors, a SWAT team swarmed in, kids were pepper-sprayed and a staffer was injured during the melee.